fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 We’ll mark the test as async and we will also need the `create_test_client` fixture we used in the previous test.

-First, we generate a response from the homepage which should set to counter's value to "1".
+First, we generate a response from the homepage which should set the counter's value to "1".
 That is because the database is being destroyed and created with each new `pytest` function that runs.

 Since we test that the counter value is set to "1" on the first run within the previous test, there's no need to check the value.